nileshpandey3/auto_price_tracker/README.md

 - Python 3.11+
 - `requests`, `regex` for web scraping
 - `pytest` for testing
-- GitHub Actions for CI
+- GitHub Actions for CI/CD
+- `ruff` for fast linting & formatting
-- `pylint` for linting
+- `pre-commit` git hook for ruff to automate linting and formatting before commit

 ---